cosmos-gaians/cosmos-sdk/blog.md

 Groups can make proposals on any action that can be taken on the blockchain and send them back to the main app router via the `delegation` module which allows groups to execute actions that have been delegated to them.

-So to simplify the management of our verification organization, they could have a top-level key group at for the owners of the company.
+So to simplify the management of our verification organization, there could be a top-level key group for the owners of the company.
 That top-level group would delegate fees and the ability to sign specific contracts to some of their employees.
 Each user in turn could have a key group which includes the keys for all of their devices.
 Key groups could even include a trusted third-party provider that signs using normal username/password methods to create a multi-factor authentication scenario that requires a device plus the third-party to sign.

 We believe these functionalities together form a solid basis for greatly simplifying key management for individuals and organizations and we hope they will enable wide adoption of Cosmos-based Dapps by non-technical users.